sroygara/sroygara.github.io/Writing/StatisticalAnalysis.md

 ---
 This is *italic* text on the same line.

-<p>In search for new physics we employ two hypothesis tests: the null hypothesis ($H_0$), which posits that the observed data is explained by background only, and the alternate hypothesis ($H_1$), which suggests the observation is explained by the presence of a new signal amongst the background.
-This formalism is essential for the discovery of new physics as it allows us to first reject the null hypothesis in favour of the *alternative*.</p>
+In search for new physics we employ two hypothesis tests: the null hypothesis ($H_0$), which posits that the observed data is explained by background only, and the alternate hypothesis ($H_1$), which suggests the observation is explained by the presence of a new signal amongst the background.
+This formalism is essential for the discovery of new physics as it allows us to first reject the null hypothesis in favour of the alternative.

 The basis of hypothesis testing begins with the construction of a likelihood.
 To illustrate the use of a likelihood, we can begin with a toy example.
 Consider a counting experiment.
 The likelihood measuring $n$ events is,